IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Installation in the Yemilab Setting

-While high-resolution laser scans of the IsoDAR and LSC areas have been performed, (cf. Figures~\ref{fig:cyc_w_cavern1} and \ref{fig:cyc_w_cavern2}), the resolution of the laser scans of the access ramp areas are not of sufficient resolution to provide enough detailed information about the location or size of the possible constrictions.
+While high-resolution laser scans of the IsoDAR and LSC areas have been performed, (cf. Figs.~\ref{fig:cyc_w_cavern1} and \ref{fig:cyc_w_cavern2}), the resolution of the laser scans of the access ramp areas are not of sufficient resolution to provide enough detailed information about the location or size of the possible constrictions.
 Improved scans must be performed as part of final installation planning in the Technical Design Report phase (TDR).

 As seen in the previous chapter, the iron pieces that make up the cyclotron magnet, although heavy, are not in themselves large, so the pinch points are not likely to be a problem for bringing the magnet steel to the installation site.
-The plan is to use an SPMT vehicle (Self-Propelled Modular Transporter) shown in Fig.~\ref{SPMT vehicle} for bringing the magnet and vacuum liner pieces from the surface.
-These electrically-powered vehicles are flexible in their size, the sets of 4 tires are independently steerable, so the vehicle is extremely maneuverable, and can easily accommodate the heaviest piece of magnet steel \cite{SPMT}.
+The plan is to use an SPMT vehicle (Self-Propelled Modular Transporter) shown in Fig.~\ref{SPMT vehicle} for bringing the magnet pieces from the surface.
+These electrically-powered vehicles are flexible in their size, comprising sets of 4 tires, each set independently steerable, the vehicle is extremely maneuverable and can easily accommodate the heaviest piece of magnet steel \cite{SPMT}.
+The vacuum liner is made mostly of stainless steel pieces, but though large and bulky, the pieces can be brought down and welded in the underground assembly cavern.

 The only challenge will be the magnet coils.
-Each of the two coil packages measures 5 meters across and 0.3 meters high, the individual coils inside measure 4.960 x 0.252 meters.
-Figs.~\ref{coil_in_tunnel_1} and \ref{coil_in_tunnel_2} gives an approximate view of a coil package and the clearances in the access ramp to the Laboratory (marked as the "Entrance Tunnel" in Fig.~\ref{Yemilab environment} (a).
-This particular ramp is well-constructed and engineered, and has a measured width of 5 meters.
+Each of the two coil packages measures 5 meters across and 0.3~m high, the individual coils inside measure $4.960\times0.252$~m.
+Figures~\ref{coil_in_tunnel_1} and \ref{coil_in_tunnel_2} give an approximate view of a coil package and the clearances in the access ramp to the Laboratory (marked as the "Entrance Tunnel" in Fig.~\ref{Yemilab environment} (a).
+This particular ramp is well-constructed and engineered, and has a measured width of 5~m.
 A special mounting fixture capable of holding the coil packages at an angle should be able to bring these coils through this particular passageway.
 There are constrictions even in this ramp: cable trays and service boxes, however these can be moved if necessary.
 Uncertainty remains as to whether this type of conveyance device for the coils can navigate the winding ramp from the surface.